foundersandcoders/student-agreement/README.md

 No. It is often hard, especially with a first job, to realise your own value and it is easy to be over-grateful to a prospective employer who is willing to make you a job offer.
 Any good employer, once they understand how we operate and the quality of our graduates, is likely to be willing to get involved in a programme that is capable of providing a steady supply of excellent developers.

 **What if I receive a job offer from a friend or ex-employer?**
 Talk to us.
-In this case, a suggested response might be:  "I would love to work with you.
+In this case, a suggested response might be:  *"I would love to work with you.
 And if you are looking for any other people, I really recommend you contact the organisation I am part of [insert agreed FAC contact].
-I am sure they would be keen to send you more people."
+I am sure they would be keen to send you more people"*.

 **What if I want to apply for a job is in an unrelated field?**
 If the employer is unlikely to hire developers and the job is in a field where recruiters are not usually used, then there is probably no reason to ask them to contact us.
 If in doubt, ask.